See Credit Details Below

-- Review the major provisions of the Securities Act and Exchange Act
+- Appreciate the scope of the Securities Act and Exchange Act

-- Navigate the Integrated Disclosure System, including Regulation S-K’s disclosure requirements
+- Navigate the SEC’s Integrated Disclosure System, including Regulation S-K’s disclosure requirements

-- Learn how public companies communicate within the constraints of the SEC’s rules and guidance, including Regulation FD (“fair disclosure”) and the SEC’s non-GAAP measure guidance
+- Apply the SEC’s rules, guidance and constraints dealing with public company communications, including Regulation FD (“fair disclosure”) and non-GAAP measure guidance

-- Use other sources of SEC guidance, including Compliance and Disclosure Interpretations (C&DIs), Staff Legal Bulletins (SLBs) and the Financial Reporting Manual
+- Utilize other sources of SEC guidance, including Compliance and Disclosure Interpretations (C&DIs), Staff Legal Bulletins (SLBs) and the Financial Reporting Manual, to address reporting questions

 - Understand the SEC’s organization and function